International Law In The Era Of Climate Change

 , Shirley V. Scott

-Edited by Rosemary Rayfuse, The University of New South Wales, Australia and Lund University, Sweden and Shirley V. Scott, The University of New South Wales, Australia
+Edited by Rosemary Rayfuse, Professor, UNSW Australia and Conjoint Professor, Lund University, Sweden and Shirley V. Scott, The University of New South Wales, Australia

 |2012 400 pp Hardback 978 1 84980 030 3